 What Is A Daycare?

-This is a facility that provides professional caregiving services to people who cannot independently take good care of themselves, such as the elderly and children.
+This facility provides professional caregiving services to people who cannot independently take good care of themselves, such as the elderly and children.

 Daycare is considered a safe alternative to babysitting.

-It’s a holistic approach that can help meet the physical and psychological needs of children.
+It’s a holistic approach that can help meet children’s physical and psychological needs.

 Daycare centers usually provide care to children up to six years old, but some can offer services up to 6th graders.